genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Reference Genomes
 -----------------

-One way or another, most bioinformatics analysis pipelines, regardless of the data type analysed, require the use of a reference genome.
+One way or another, many bioinformatics analysis pipelines rely on the use of a reference genome.
 For instance,  we use reference genomes in `DNA methylation analysis`_, in `differential gene expression analysis`_, and in the `analysis of transcriptomic heterogeneity within populations of cells`_.
 The choice of a reference genome can increase the quality and accuracy of the downstream analysis or it can have a harmful